Young boy with tautog. Photo credit: Paul Caruso, MA DMF.

 Amendment 1 includes new regional biological reference points, fishing mortality targets, and stock rebuilding schedules.
 Each region will implement measures to achieve the regional fishing mortality target with at least a 50% probability.
 Commercial and recreational management measures are determined individually by the four management regions in response to the 2016 Stock Assessment Update.
 If the current fishing mortality exceeds the regional threshold, the Board must initiate corrective action within one year.

 Additionally, Amendment 1 addresses the increasingly pervasive issue of illegal harvest of undersized and unreported tautog by establishing a commercial harvest tagging program.
-All states will implement the tagging program by January 2019, and all other measures in Amendment 1 will be implemented by April 2018.
+All states will implement the tagging program by January 2020.